 ANIMAL HOSPITAL, VAUXHALL

 It was primarily a veterinary institution and hospital for the treatment of sick animals, but the work carried on in its small research laboratory was directed as much towards the service of human as to that of veterinary medicine.
 The other department was for the treatment of sick or injured animals.
 It catered for the poor, many of whom relied on their working animals.
 Sick animals were treated in a dispensary, most as outpatients but about 4% as residents.
 Almost three quarters of the patients were horses, the motive power of London, and a fifth were dogs, but other livestock and pets were also treated.
 Consultations were free, thanks to Thomas Brown’s bequest of over £20,000 to the London University to provide a hospital for diseased, injured and starved animals.
 Brown had stipulated the hospital should be within a mile of Westminster or Southwark, but this proved impossible so it was situated on Wandsworth Road.
 By 1890, over 45,000 animals had been treated; 34,600 were cured, and the rest were humanely destroyed.
 During it first 20 years around 50,000 animals were treated, rising from 4000 per year to a peak of 8000 in 1905–10.
 Unfortunately, the Institute was badly underfunded and was rather neglected by the veterinary profession.
 The busy out-patients section was supplemented by an in-patients section.
 The founding of other, more modern and better resourced, laboratories towards the end of the century led to its gradual eclipse, culminating in its physical destruction during the Second World War.
 Both its beginning and its end were the subject of tense financial struggles, leading to litigation and during the first half of its life it was dogged by financial insufficiency.

-The Institute closed at the start of World War II when the Veterinary Assistant left to join the army.
-By which time it received only 1,000 patients a year, mostly cats and dogs, because working animals were in decline and new flats often did not allow pets.
+The Institute closed at the outbreak of the Second World War in 1939 when the Veterinary Assistant left to join the army.
+By this time it received only 1,000 patients a year, mostly cats and dogs, because working animals were in decline and new flats often did not allow pets.
 The building was hit by German bombs in 1940 and 1943 and suffered devastating damage in July 1944 when it was hit by flying bombs.
 It never reopened and the site came under a compulsory purchase order in 1953.
 There was still the matter of the Institutions assets and it took 25 years of legal wrangling to divide these between the universities of London and Dublin, the orginal locations named in Brown's complicated legacy.
 The London share was used to endow the Thomas Brown research fellowship in veterinary pathology at the Royal Veterinary College.

 ANIMAL HOSPITAL IN THE WANDSWORTH ROAD (The Graphic, 24th April 1875)